 A victim of poor circumstances, Robinson went from having a tremendous contract-year with the Golden State Warriors to playing half as many minutes once he got traded to the Philadelphia 76ers.
 When I spoke with him in March, he aired his frustration about his limited playing time.
 In the bubble, outside of the injuries forcing the team’s hand, he was booted from Brett Brown’s rotation.
 Before that, Robinson was producing the best numbers in his career (by far).
 He had confidence in his jumper and put plenty of pressure on his opponents on the perimeter.
 That’s who Robinson really is, not this square peg in a round hole that we’ve seen since the move.

-Otto Porter Jr., Chicago Bulls -- Player Option
+Otto Porter Jr., Chicago Bulls -- Back with

-Before we get into Porter’s short season, there’s no reason for him to opt-out (currently by the Oct.
-17 deadline, but subject to change).
-He’s had injury after injury during his tenure in Chicago, so he's expected to collect the $28,489,239 he's owed next season.
+Before we get into Porter’s short season, there was no reason for him to opt-out.
+He’s had injury after injury during his tenure in Chicago, so he opted into the $28,489,239 player option that he's owed next season.
 With that said, Porter hasn’t quite had the chance to show everybody that he’s one of the better forwards in the league because he hasn't been on the floor.
 When he’s healthy, he should be able to showcase his three-and-D prowess.